Educ 206: Data Visualization For All

 - Bonus: Recipe for Jack’s Semi-Famous Pumpkin Chocolate Chip Cookies on GitHub

-- Prep for Leaflet Code Editing quiz, to be taken during any 2-hour period by Sun 9pm on Moodle.
+- Open the Leaflet Code Editing quiz, to be taken during any 2-hour period by Sun 9pm on Moodle.

 Wed Oct 30